US Orders Only: $9.95 Flat Rate

 Doors and Windows

-Unless it’s cold on your layout, have a few doors and windows open on your buildings.
+Open a few doors and windows on your buildings unless it's cold on your layout.
 This helps give the impression that someone is home.
-Also, with an open door, make sure that if you can see inside, that there is something to look at like a chair or table by the door or window, or maybe a rug by the front door.
-Do not forget a rug outside the front or back door to wipe your muddy shoes on before going into the building.
-Do not forget curtains, blinds, drapes or shutters on the windows.
-These can be simple colored paper or even fabric.
+Also, with an open door, make sure that if you can see inside, there is something to look at, like a chair or table by the door or window or maybe a rug by the front door.
+Do not forget a carpet outside the front or back door to wipe your muddy shoes before entering the building.

 Weeds Around Buildings and Structures